-I am a fully qualified Counsellor and Psychotherapist with Ayanay Psychological Accreditation (APA), a Pre-Accredited Counsellor & Psychotherapist with both the British Association for Counselling and Psychotherapy (BACP) and National Association for Professional Counselling and Psychotherapy (NAPCP).
-I work within the BACP ‘Ethical Framework for Counsellors’, and also the BACP Guidelines for Online Counselling and Psychotherapy.
+I am a fully qualified accredited Counsellor and Psychotherapist with Ayanay Psychological Accreditation (APA), a Pre-Accredited Counsellor & Psychotherapist with the National Association for Professional Counselling and Psychotherapy (NAPCP).
+I work within both the APA and NAPCP ‘Ethical Framework for Counsellors’, and also the Guidelines for Online Counselling and Psychotherapy.
 I am dedicated to providing a caring and professional service.
 People come to counselling for varied reasons.
 Often, people have encountered distressing or stressful experiences or situations which they’d like to talk about in a safe and confidential setting.
 These might include present circumstances of bereavement, separation, or other major life transitions, or experiences from the past, such as in childhood, or to cope with feelings of depression or anxiety.
-Counselling can help to explore issues in your life and bring about more clarity in a supportive and safe space.
+Counselling can help to explore issues in your life and bring about more clarity in a supportive and non-judgemental clinical safe space.

 B.A.
 (Hons) Degree in Counselling and Psychotherapy (2018).

 I have worked with TRUE COLOURS Counselling Service for over four years as a Counsellor and Psychotherapist providing low cost counselling to the local community in the area.
 I have facilitated clients through a process of self-discovery and I assisted the individuals to reconnect with their own true colours, the essence of their true self.
 In most cases, the clients have in fact been my teacher, and I have learned much about the human condition from working in this clinic.
 The experience I have gained have taught me that everyone needs support at some point in their life and I want to be part of reducing the stigma around getting support for mental health issues by making it part of the everyday conversation.